People power: Strategies

 With regards to the numerous strategies carried out by people power activists, movements of this kind may involve violence and pacifism.
 Academic scholars recognise that because people power movements operate with the end goal of changing the existing political structure, if violence is to be used it will be “pragmatic or strategic” rather than principled non-violence.
-Pragmatic non-violence can include “non-physcial pressures” or other measures to “undermine the opponents power”.
+Pragmatic non-violence can include “non-physical pressures” or other measures to “undermine the opponents power”.
 As such, the category of people power cannot be applied to protests which are ends in themselves to exclusively promote a nonviolent philosophy.
 Rather, people power will use violent or nonviolent strategies — or both — to achieve desired outcomes with specific political goals.
 A case in point is the EDSA Revolution in the Philippines of 1986, which although was intended to be a peaceful revolution, actually adopted violent tactics.
-However, it is important to note that historically, when compared to violent campaigns, more cases of non-violent people power movements have succeeded in achieving their political goals as they gain wider resonance with audiences outside the movement.
+Historically, when compared to violent campaigns, more cases of non-violent people power movements have succeeded in achieving their political goals as they gain wider resonance with audiences outside the movement.

 The level of organisation of people power movements varies from “relatively spontaneous…to pre-planned and highly coordinated”.
 There is not one specific method of planning or coordination necessary for a people power movement: so long as the tactics employed reflect a sustained effort from a “grassroots populace”.
 In terms of examples of different tactics employed, a wide range of strategies of protest and persuasion have been used.
 Strategies used by people power activists often engage the wider population so as to maximise participation and general engagement.
 Below is a list of strategies that would be exemplary of people power movements.